-Washington region’s airports reeling from impact of coronavirus pandemic
+Washington region’s airports are reeling from impact of coronavirus pandemic

 According to preliminary estimates by Airports Council International-North America, the pandemic is expected to cost U.S. airports at least $23.3 billion in lost revenue in 2020.

-According to Andrew Rountree, MWAA’s chief financial officer, revenue from aviation sources was $170.1 million for the first three months of the year, 8.8 percent lower than last year.
-Income from non-airline sources was also down by 6.6 percent.
+According to Andrew Rountree, the MWAA’s chief financial officer, revenue from aviation sources was $170.1 million for the first three months of the year, 8.8 percent lower than in the same period last year.
+Income from non-airline sources also was down, by 6.6 percent.

 Some of that lost revenue may be offset by $10 billion in funding that airports will receive from the $2 trillion coronavirus relief package known as the Cares Act.